jaguardado123/salinity-site/README.md

 # Lower Rio Grande Salinity Forecast
-Website to display TCEQ sites in the Rio Grande Valley and show the lower Rio Grande salinity forecast (LRGSF) levels.
+Website to display TCEQ stations in the Rio Grande Valley and show the lower Rio Grande salinity forecast (LRGSF) levels.
+The LRGSF also functions as a REST API to provide users with hourly water quality data data from TCEQ stations.

 ![Website Image](public/images/website-layout.png)